 bardoLA was launched on the summer solstice, June 21, 2014.

 bardoLA is a 501(c)(3) nonprofit organization.
 All donations to bardoLA are tax deductible to the fullest extent of the law.

 To make your donation via check or bank wire, please email us.

 To make your donation online via credit card or Paypal, please click on the button below:

 bardoLA was founded in 2014 by Elizabeta Betinski, a writer and curator with roots transplanted to Los Angeles from Belgrade, former Yugoslavia.
 Elizabeta was a founder and Director of Overtones Gallery, a contemporary art gallery in Los Angeles that showcased 70+ national and international artists in over forty exhibitions from 2003 through 2009.
 She was a co-editor of the seminal encyclopedia on Los Angeles artists, L.A.
-Rising: SoCal Artists Before 1980, published in December 2010 by the California/International Arts Foundation where she served as a co-director.
+Rising: SoCal Artists Before 1980, published in December 2010 by the California/International Arts Foundation where Elizabeta served as a co-director.
 In 2012, Elizabeta graduated with an MFA in Creative Writing from Goddard College and is currently preparing her first book, Tattoo, for publication.
-Recently, Elizabeta curated We Must Risk Delight: Twenty Artists from Los Angeles that premiered at the 56th la Biennale di Venezia, Biennale Arte 2015, as an official Collateral Event.
-She presently serves as an Executive Director of Desert X, a major international contemporary art exhibition featuring site-specific installations in selected venues throughout the Coachella Valley, set to open in February 2017.
-Besides her life-long love for the world of Arts & Letters, Elizabeta is also passionately enthusiastic about, and fiercy dedicated to, yoga, dancing and travel.
+Via bardoLA, Elizabeta curated and produced We Must Risk Delight: Twenty Artists from Los Angeles that premiered at the 56th la Biennale di Venezia, Biennale Arte 2015, as an official Collateral Event.
+In 2017 Elizabeta served as Executive Director of the inaugural Desert X, a major international contemporary art exhibition featuring site-specific installations throughout the California desert in Coachella Valley.
+Besides her life-long love for the world of Arts & Letters, Elizabeta is also passionately enthusiastic about yoga and learning foreign languages.